topper3418/led-hub/next.md

     [ ] I've figured it out, I need to make it so that the "change led" route updates the DB as well.
     [ ] make the button a multi-state to make it more clear [ ] figure out the indication issue then this should be good.
-[ ] update docker files to use environment variables and have dev and prod builds and such [ ] deploy and start replicating strips.
+            [ ] the solution might actually be to integrate the hooks for reading and writing to the state [ ] update docker files to use environment variables and have dev and prod builds and such [ ] deploy and start replicating strips.